facg3/Promises-and-Fetch/README.md

 ```

 ## What are fetches
-A fetch is a request - Similar to the XHTTPRequest - that takes in:
+A fetch is a request -Similar to the XHTTPRequest- that takes in:
-. path: path to file wishing to be read
+- path: path to file wishing to be read
-. init: an argument that allows you to control a bunch of things *(optional)*
+- init: an argument that allows you to control a bunch of things *(optional)*

 and returns a promise with the response